mvkasner-cloud/Numerical-Distributions/README.md

 ---

+## **Data Source & Acknowledgment**
+This project is inspired by the course **"Microsoft Excel: Essential Statistics for Data Analysis"** by **Maven Analytics**.
+While the initial data structure and analysis questions are based on course materials, all SQL and Python code, additional transformations, visualizations, and analytical steps were independently developed.
+The project demonstrates how the same dataset can be analyzed using more advanced tools beyond Excel.

+---

 ## **Tools and Skills**

 * **Excel:** Using **Pivot Table** and formulas (compatible with both **Excel 365** and older versions).